tjcchen/3rd-party-oauth/README.md

 Create Crendentials: https://console.cloud.google.com/apis/credentials

+[new] Sign in with Google for web: https://developers.google.com/identity/gsi/web/guides/overview

 ### Relevant Concept
 Authentication: To identify who a user is

-Authorization: To get permission to access APIs
+Authorization: To get permission to access APIs on behalf of the user

 ### License
 MIT